blazej-bucha/graflab/README.md

 # Citing

-If you use GrafLab, please consider citing it in your work.
+If you use GrafLab in your work, please consider citing our paper on GrafLab.

 * Bucha, B., Janák, J., 2013.
 A MATLAB-based graphical user interface program for computing functionals of the geopotential up to ultra-high degrees and